-Please note that APNIC offers RPKI publication as a service upon request.
+Please note that APNIC offers RPKI publication as a service.
 It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.
+We provide a step-by-step guide to set this up.